 Centrally located on Nehru Road, Hasty Tasty has been around for about two decades.
 Crowded during lunch hours, this vegetarian, self-service restaurant serves North Indian, South Indian and Chinese cuisine.
 Grab a table by the window, and tuck into wholesome, simple food.
-Try the North India and South Indian Thali.
+Try the North Indian and South Indian Thali.

 At the centre of Chowrasta and Nehru Road, Hotel Shangri-La is a reputed name for its food and service.
 The restaurant’s old world charm makes it ideal for a leisurely drink and scrumptious meal in the evening.
 Do try the Malaysian flat noodles called Kway Teow and Dragon Prawns here.

 Himalayan Java Coffee

-Himalayan Java Coffee is a recently opened cafe with modern decor and a contemporary but limited menu.
+Himalayan Java Coffee is a new cafe with modern decor and a contemporary but limited menu.
 They have perfected the art of coffee-making.
 Try any of the coffees with a waffle, as you watch pedestrians strolling on Nehru Road.

 Nathmulls The World of Tea

 Nathmulls is among the oldest retailers of exclusive Darjeeling teas.
 Educate yourself with the variety of tea produced here before packing some for home.
 They also have interesting and creative teapots and accessories.